nyaneet/dart_ext_rw/README.md

 ## How to use

+- Create class Books responsible for data stored in the API

 ```dart
 /// The class responsible for some data named books stored in the API
 class Books {